andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 Which means the distance we would have to walk upstage is 0.778% longer than the distance we walk downstage\*.
-If we assume an average stride length of 2.5 ft our downstage stroll totals 20.
+If we assume an average stride length of 2.5 ft our downstage stroll totals 20 ft.
 In order to account for the angle that means we'd need to walk 20 feet 1.87 inches on the way back.
 Or an extra 0.23 inches per step.
 We're good but I don't think we're *that* good.